sergiomrebelo/evo-poster/README.md

 The system parameters and available visual and typographic features can be customised through the `evo-poster.config.js` file.

 ## Contributing

+We welcome contributions to enhance and improve this project!
+Whether you want to report a bug, request a new feature, or contribute code, your involvement is highly appreciated.

+### Bug Reports and Feature Requests

+If you come across any issues or have ideas for new features, please [open an issue](https://github.com/sergiomrebelo/evo-poster/issues) on GitHub.
+When creating an issue, be sure to include relevant details such as the version, operating system, and steps to reproduce the problem.

+### Code Contributions

+We encourage you to contribute to the codebase.
+Here's how you can do it:

+1. Fork the repository to your GitHub account.
+2. Create a new branch for your changes.
+3. Make changes and commit them to your branch.
+4. Open a pull request (PR) against the `dev` branch of this repository.

+## Papers and Documentation
+- project wiki
+The code repository for this project is accessible at~\repo (visited: 8 November 2023).
+Supplementary materials are also available at \url{https://cdv.dei.uc.pt/evoposter}

 ## Acknowledgments
 This work is partially supported by national funds through the Foundation for Science and Technology (FCT), Portugal, within the scope of the project UID/CEC/00326/2019.
 Sérgio M. Rebelo is funded by FCT under the grant SFRH/BD/132728/2017 and COVID/BD/151969/2021.
 This work is based upon work from a scholarship supported by [SPECIES](https://species-society.org/), the Society for the Promotion of Evolutionary Computation in Europe and its Surroundings.

-## Supplemenrary Material
-- project wiki
-The code repository for this project is accessible at~\repo (visited: 8 November 2023).
-Supplementary materials are also available at \url{https://cdv.dei.uc.pt/evoposter}

 ## License

-##
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+MIT License

+Copyright (c) 2023 Sérgio M. Rebelo